wi7a1ian/csharp-cpu-lab/README.md

 	//SomeSubclass ObjectByRef;     // Will force LayoutKind.Auto too }
 ```
+Uncommenting `DateTime` would force `LayoutKind.Auto` on our struct, also `LayoutKind.Sequential` won't stop `SomeSubclass` reference type from being allocated at the beginning of the struct.
 ```
 Size: 80 bytes.
 Paddings: 18 bytes (%22 of empty space)
 |====================================|